Anna Karenina — Part 1

 - Everyone likes Stiva for his good humor and bright disposition.

-- Stiva is with his colleagues Philip Ivanitch Nikitin and Mihail Stanislavitch Grinevitch when his friend Konstantin “Kostya” Dmitrievitch Levin arrives.
+- Stiva is with his colleagues Philip Ivanich Nikitin and Mikhail Stanislavich Grinevich when his friend Konstantin “Kostya” Dmitrievich Levin arrives.

-- Levin is the half-brother of a famous author, Sergey Ivanovitch Koznishev.
+- Levin is the half-brother of a famous author, Sergey Ivanovich Koznyshev.

 - Levin owns over six thousand acres in the Karazinsky district.